 Receivables consist of tuition and fees charges to students and charges for auxiliary enterprises' sales and services.
 Receivables also include amounts due from the federal government, state, and local governments, and private sources in connection with reimbursement of allowable expenditures made pursuant to contracts and grants, and pledges that are verifiable, measurable, and expected to be collected and available for expenditures for which the resource provider's conditions have been satisfied.
-Receivables are recorded net of estimated uncollectible amounts.
+Receivables are recorded net of estimated uncollectible amounts, which is based on historical collection experience and a review of the accounts receivable listing.